In observance of November as Prematurity Awareness Month and World

 Premature babies can face serious health challenges throughout their lives.
 The city’s

-The Make Your Date campaign launched in May provides a consistent approach among local health care
+Make Your Date program provides a consistent approach among local health care

 • Make a doctor’s appointment to begin regular checkups.

 • Work with their Make Your Date Provider to develop a healthy mom, healthy

 baby plan, which includes everything from testing and treatment to nutrition and

 • Join group prenatal care or pregnancy education classes, where they can share